Our Patients and Employees

 Not that long ago, Wilcox said she would have had to travel to New York City or Boston for this very specialized plastic surgery, but “I had immediate access to Dr. Kim through Dr. Kennedy and the Albany Med Health System,” she recalled.
 The System has scores of specialists, experts in their field, who connect with patients through System members, including Albany Medical Center, Albany Medical College, Columbia Memorial Health, Glens Falls Hospital, and Saratoga Hospital, as well as the Albany Med Health System Visiting Nurses.

-So, on June 16, 2021, both in the same Operating Room at Albany Medical Center, Dr. Kennedy performed the mastectomy, and Dr. Kim used the tissue from her stomach, rather than an implant or prosthetic device, to reconstruct her breast.
+Both in the same Operating Room at Albany Medical Center, Dr. Kennedy performed the mastectomy, and Dr. Kim used the tissue from her stomach, rather than an implant or prosthetic device, to reconstruct her breast.

 And, she added, that her care through the System “couldn’t have been better either.
 It’s unbelievable; the doctors, nurses, and staff were so kind, compassionate, and understanding.
 I can call Dr. Kennedy and Dr. Kim any time.
 They really are experts, and they really care about their patients.
 It’s not an act.
 And they’re available to so many patients in our region through the System.”